Time reversal symmetry breaking and odd viscosity in active fluids: Green-Kubo and NEMD results

 $T_{ij}$ denotes the stress tensor and $C_i$ the spin flux, which accounts for transfer of internal angular momentum across surfaces.
 The variables $g_i$ and $G$ denote body forces and body torques, respectively.
 Finally note that the balance of angular momentum includes a term in which the two-dimensional Levi-Civita tensor $\epsilon_{ij}$ is contracted with the stress, so that the antisymmetric component of the stress may be nontrivial.
 We use the notation $a_{,i}=\partial a/\partial x_i$.

 The most general isotropic constitutive equations for viscous fluids relating $T_{ij}$ and $C_i$ to $v_i$, $m$ and their derivatives up to first order in two-dimensional systems are given by

 where $\eta_{ijkl}$, $\gamma_{ij}$ and $\alpha_{ij}$ are the viscous transport coefficients~\cite{Epstein2019}.
 Here, $p$ and $p^*$ are hydrostatic contributions and are not constitutively related to $v_i$ and $m$.
-Isotropy further allows the transport coefficients to be constrained to have the form

-This follows from a general representation theorem stating that any isotropic tensor can be expressed in a basis consisting of contractions of Kronecker tensors $\delta_{ij}$ and Levi-Civita tensors $\epsilon_{ij}$ and that, consequently, there exist no isotropic tensors of odd rank in two dimensions; see Ref.~\cite{Epstein2019} for a detailed discussion and Appendix Table I for the definitions of tensors $s^{(n)}_{ijkl}$.
+The forms of equations~\eqref{eq:general_constitutive_T} and~\eqref{eq:general_constitutive_C} follow from a general representation theorem stating that any isotropic tensor can be expressed in a basis consisting of contractions of Kronecker tensors $\delta_{ij}$ and Levi-Civita tensors $\epsilon_{ij}$ and that, consequently, there exist no isotropic tensors of odd rank in two dimensions.
+Thus the transport coefficients may be expressed as